Our Response to the Coronavirus (COVID-19) Pandemic

-In this challenging time as we work toward preventing the spread of coronavirus (COVID-19), we’re following best practices to limit exposure to our residents and team members.
+As we work toward preventing the spread of coronavirus (COVID-19), we’re following best practices to limit exposure to customers and team members.
+As cases are suspected or confirmed, we will notify anyone who was potentially affected through direct or indirect contact, as well as the local or state health department.
 Please continue to check this page for updates and refer to our Frequently Asked Questions page.
-This page was last updated on April 3, 2020 at 1:00 p.m.

-These restrictions follow the recommendations of the U.S. Government and American Health Care Association/National Center for Assisted Living.
-Hillcrest does not have any confirmed cases of COVID-19 in any of our locations.
-At this time, we ask that you respect these restrictions as we work together for prevention.
-Thank you for your anticipated cooperation!
+We have enacted several restrictions in our facilities based on the recommendations of the U.S. Government and American Health Care Association/National Center for Assisted Living.
+We thank you for your cooperation in support of these restrictions as we work together for safety and prevention.

 What We’re Doing